xizhonghua/GreenDC-Summary/papers/AdnanS12_dynamic-deferral-geoDC.md

 ### PPT
 - For motivation: draw a figure, mark different data centers of Amazon to show different prices, time zones, load balancing concept.

+### To Check
+- In page-188, the offline optimal algorithm is executed at every time slot?
+If yes, then the problem formualtion will be weak.